organisciak/dissertation/document/5_5_ams-study.md

 Particularly, our case study of music information retrieval judgments generalizes to a class of evaluation tasks that are subjective-biased.

-Music similarity is desired by music digital library users [@lee_survey_2004], and other digital libraries deal with a comparable form of *normative* task where there is no absolutely correct ground truth but a desire to reach a consensus or a generally agreeable classification; e.g. item similarity ratings, information quality judgments, and information retrieval relevance judgments.
+Music similarity is desired by music digital library users [@lee_survey_2004], and other digital libraries deal with a comparable form of *normative* task where there is no absolutely correct ground truth but a desire to reach a consensus or a generally agreeable classification; e.g., item similarity ratings, information quality judgments, and information retrieval relevance judgments.
 The findings are also important to understanding the reliability of Audio Music Similarity evaluation, and we provide recommendations to improve future tasks.